Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

   * As a user, I would like to know the current covid-19 data per province in the philippines

     - This can be achieved when the user clicks on the dropdown button below the Philippine Cases per Province sub-header.
-Once clicked, the user then need to choose wich province to accessed from the list.
-Once that's done then the data on the CONFIRMED, DEATHS and RECOVERED will be populated on their respective location.
+Once clicked, the user then need to choose which province to accessed from the list.
+Then click on search button to generate data for the CONFIRMED, DEATHS and RECOVERED area.

   * As a user, I would like to know the demography of these cases per gender and age range